sfabbro/canfar.github.io/docs/quick_start_en.md

 ### Test the Software on the VM

 We are now ready to do a simple test.
 Let’s download a FITS image to our scratch space.
-When we instantiated the VM we chose a flavour with an ephemeral disk, which was automatically mounted in ```/mnt```.
+When we instantiated the VM we chose a flavour with an ephemeral disk, which was automatically mounted on ```/mnt```.
 You want to access the ephemeral disk with a non-root user and create a scratch directory to mimic the batch processing environment (note that this will be done automatically for batch jobs):

 <div class="shell">